seble2112/Amazon_clone_Project-/README.md

               # Completing checkout with payment processing

-Emphasizes end-to-end integration, connecting a React frontend with a Node.js/Express backend, Firebase authentication, and Stripe payments.
+Emphasizes end-to-end integration, connecting a
+     # React frontend with a Node.js/Express
+     #  backend,Firebase authentication, and Stripe payments.
-A perfect demonstration of building functional, deployable web apps.
+     # A perfect demonstration of building functional, deployable web apps.

 # ✨_Features